Break out the Battle Tapes

-Break out the Battle Tapes is the only studio album by Wired All Wrong, a duo formed by Jeff Turzo of God Lives Underwater and Matt Mahaffey of Self.
+Break out the Battle Tapes is the only studio album by the American nu metal group Wired All Wrong, a duo formed by Jeff Turzo of God Lives Underwater and Matt Mahaffey of Self.
 It was released on September 12, 2006, by Nitrus Records.
-Upon release, the album received favorable reviews for its quick pace and unique censoring, but received criticism for its "pretentiousness" and guitar work.
+Upon release, the album's high energy and innovative lyricism were consistently praised, but it received mixed reviews for its production and guitar work, drawing comparisons to Mindless Self Indulgence.
 Several songs from the album were later used for television shows and video games, including The Challenge and Burnout Dominator.

 Background

 On MTV's program 120 Minutes, American pop rock band Self and American rock band God Lives Underwater had music videos set to air.
-Their credits had been swapped during the broadcast, leading the bands to be credited for each other's videos.
-Jeff Turzo, the latter's co-founder, began work several years later on a project entitled Wired All Wrong, intended to be his solo debut.
+Their credits had been swapped during the broadcast, leading the bands to be credited for each other's videos and connect afterwards.
+Jeff Turzo, co-founder of God Lives Underwater, began work on a project entitled Wired All Wrong in December 2002, alongside former bandmate and drummer Scott Garrett.
+It was planned as his solo debut, slated to feature a multitude of vocal collaborators over Turzo's instrumentation.
 In 2005, Self went on hiatus after the death of co-founder Mike Mahaffey, brother of lead singer Matt Mahaffey.
 God Lives Underwater also disbanded after its other co-founder, David Reilly, died.
 Mahaffey contacted Turzo during production, receiving demo tracks and recording vocals over them.
 Satisfied with the result, they finalized their collaboration and began working as a duo.